jon-harper/OmniBox/docs/assembly/rear.md

 ## MCU Wiring

-Before we install the lid, all remaining wiring for the MCU and any other components should be completed.
-The combinations of MCUs and printers (and their types of wiring harnesses!) is too large to fit this guide.
+Before we install the display and lid, all remaining wiring for the MCU and any other components should be completed.
+The possible combinations of MCUs and printers (and their types of wiring harnesses!) are too large to fit this guide.
 Below are tips and links to other resources.
 This section will grow with time.

 ### Safety